nuxt-modules/i18n/docs/content/en/seo.md

 <alert type="info">

-Using `seo` option (or alternatively the `$nuxtI18nSeo`-based solution - see [Improving Performance](#improving-performance)) requires that locales are configured as an array of objects and not strings.
+Using `seo` option (or preferably the `$nuxtI18nHead`-based solution - see [Improving Performance](#improving-performance)) requires that locales are configured as an array of objects and not strings.

 </alert>